CraftTweaker/CraftTweaker-Documentation/docs/Tips_Tricks/General/Split_Files.md

 - People checking your script files can easier orient themselves

 ## Disadvantages
 - You need to be careful with the loading order of the scripts (especially if one script removes a recipe and another one adds it).
+Check the [Priority Preprocessor](/AdvancedFunctions/Preprocessors/PriorityPreprocessor.md) if your script loading order is a problem
 - There are many ways to categorize your scripts after and yours may be confusing for outsiders.